Oxsomi/core3/docs/graphics_api.md

     - format: ETextureFormatId (8-bit) such as 'RGB32f'.
     - buffer4 (0-15): buffer id the attribute point to.
 Points to vertexLayout.bufferStrides12_isInstance1.
     - offset11: offset into the buffer.
-      - offset is 0-2047 for GPU limit reasons.
+      - offset is 0-2047 for device limit reasons.
 Since the offset is into the buffer, offset + size can't exceed the stride of the buffer.
     - attribute id is inferred from the index into the array.
 If attribute bindings are used [0] would refer to binding 0.
 - rasterizer: how to rasterize the triangles into pixels.
   - Optional if no special rasterizer info is needed.
 Default to 0 will to create CCW backface-culled filled geometry with no depth clamp or bias.